getnikola/nikola/docs/manual.rst

 Handling ICC Profiles
 ---------------------

-Your images may contain `ICC profiles. <https://en.wikipedia.org/wiki/ICC_profile>`__  These describe the color space in which the images were created or captured.
+Your images may contain `ICC profiles <https://en.wikipedia.org/wiki/Exchangeable_image_file_format>__`.
+These describe the color space in which the images were created or captured.

 Most desktop web browsers can use embedded ICC profiles to display images accurately.
 As of early 2018 few mobile browsers consider ICC profiles when displaying images.
 A notable exception is Safari on iOS.